wb14123/blog/jekyll/_posts/2014-11-03-Docker-Is-the-One-Scaffolding-to-Rule-Them-All.markdown

 >
 > -- *The Load of the Rings*

-Docker is hot these days.
+Docker is popular these days.
 I don't like it at first.

 Docker could build an OS template with the environment already setup.
 Include the softwares we need to use, and the deploy tools.